Ogoa/alx-low_level_programming/0x03-debugging/README.md

 2-largest_number.c
 Task 2
 This program contains a function that compares three integer arguments and returns the largest of the three.

+3-print_remaining_days.c
+Task 3
+This program contains a function that prints the remaining days in the year, taking leap years into consideration, based on the given date, month and year.